Should I have travelers insurance?

 Once you are here and you have passed through customs, they will have stamped your passport.

-After that time you are only required to carry a photocopy of your passport.
+After that time you are only required to carry copy of your passport and you can use a photo of it kept on your phone.

 You must copy both your picture page as well as the page with the stamp that they put there upon entry.